-Are you interested in learning how to have the beautiful landscape that you’ve always dreamed of, while being a responsible steward of the area’s precious water resources?
-This topic will be covered at the Water Wise Gardening Class to be held on Saturday, March 11, 2017 at 9:00am at North Plains Groundwater Conservation District.
+District residents learned how to have a beautiful landscape, while being a responsible steward of the area’s precious water resources.
+This topic was covered at the Water Wise Gardening Class held on Saturday, March 11, 2017 at North Plains Groundwater Conservation District.

-Owner of Canyon’s Edge Plants Neal Hinders will discuss xeriscaping concepts and low water use plant varieties and their characteristics.
+Owner of Canyon’s Edge Plants Neal Hinders discussed xeriscaping concepts and low-water use plant varieties and their characteristics.
 Canyon’s Edge Plants is located on the square in Canyon and specializes in low-water use and native plants.
-The information will be equally relevant for the person who wants the lowest maintenance and lowest water-use landscape, and the person who wants to spend more time working on their garden or prefers a combination of low water-use and traditional plants.
+The information was equally relevant for the person who wants the lowest maintenance and lowest water-use landscape, and the person who wants to spend more time working on their garden or prefers a combination of low water-use and traditional plants.
 Water conservation achieved through these practical techniques can result in savings of time and money for homeowners and businesses.

-The class is free to the public, and class attendees will receive free resources on water wise gardening and xeriscaping.
-One $30 gift card to Canyon’s Edge Plants will be given away to an attendee, and all attendees will receive 25% off of purchases up to $100 at Canyon’s Edge Plants.
-The class will be held at the North Plains Groundwater Conservation District office at 603 East 1st Street in Dumas from 9:00 AM-12:00 Noon on Saturday, March 11, 2017.
-Persons interested in attending can contact Kirk Welch at email@example.com, or call 806-935-6401 to register for the class.
+The class was free to the public, and class attendees received free resources on water wise gardening and xeriscaping.
+Dumas resident, Cindy Rhoades won the drawing for a $30 gift card to Canyon’s Edge Plants, while all attendees received a coupon for 25% off of purchases up to $100 at Canyon’s Edge Plants.
+For more information about district learning opportunities contact Kirk Welch at email@example.com, or call 806-935-6401.